aayushparekh27/thinklyai/README.md

 Smooth Animations: CSS transitions and keyframes

 🔧 Setup Instructions
-Clone the repository:
+1.Clone the repository:

-bash
 git clone https://github.com/your-username/private-assistant.git

-Navigate to the project directory:
+2.Navigate to the project directory: cd private-assistant

-bash
-cd private-assistant
-Open index.html in a web browser
+3.Open index.html in a web browser

-For local development, use a local server to avoid CORS issues
+4.For local development, use a local server to avoid CORS issues

 🌐 API Configuration
 The application uses the following APIs: